wxMaxima-developers/wxmaxima/info/wxmaxima.md

         explicit(sin(a*x), x, -4, 4),
         title=printf(false, "a=~a", a));

-Normally the animations are played back or exported with the frame rate chosen in the configuration of wxMaxima.
+Normally the animations are played back or exported with the frame rate chosen in the configuration of _wxMaxima_.
 To set the speed an individual animation is played back the variable wxanimate\_framerate can be used:

     wxanimate(a, 10,
         sin(a*x), [x,-5,5]), wxanimate_framerate=6$